-If your newborn undergoes screening (at or close to birth and a second re-screen) and does not pass either screen, it is recommended he or she receives a diagnostic assessment before three months of age.
+If your newborn undergoes screening and does not pass the hearing screens, it is recommended he or she receives a diagnostic assessment before three months of age.
 A diagnostic assessment is a test to give you more information about the hearing abilities of your newborn.
+You can learn from an audiologist about how a diagnostic assessment is performed.
 Not all audiology providers are able to provide this test for young infants.
 Find an appropriate diagnostic audiology center near you here or by contacting the Iowa Family Support Network at (888) 425-4371.

 If your newborn has already received a diagnosis of a permanent hearing loss, you will receive the written results from your provider.
 There is a spectrum along which diagnosis could occur, from completely deaf to slightly hard-of-hearing to at-risk for hearing loss.
 Your understanding of your baby’s hearing loss and the services available to your baby and family will play an essential role in helping your child to succeed.
 We are here to help your family learn about hearing loss and where to do for support services.

 After your child has received a diagnosis of a permanent hearing loss, our program will send your family a parent guide.
 The parent guide is available in English and Spanish (Guia para Padres en Español).
 This parent guide is meant to get you started in knowing what are some next steps and resources available to your child and your family related to the newly diagnosed hearing loss.
 The parent guide is not a comprehensive list, however, it was designed by families and professionals with families like yours in mind.
 We encourage you to review all of the information included in the parent guide and request your feedback as we work to improve it.